ButcherBox Subscription Review

 About ButcherBox

 More and more meat lovers are gravitating toward ButcherBox, a convenient and flexible meat subscription service.
-Subscribers can choose between curated and customized boxes of humanely raised beef, pork, seafood, and chicken, delivered monthly or every second month.
+Subscribers can choose between curated and customized boxes of protein featuring grass fed and finished beef, pork raised crate free, wild caught seafood, and organic chicken, delivered right to their door on their schedule.

 Ethically sourced produce is the best way to ensure that we are benefitting both the environment and our health.
 This study[1], which was a cross-sectional survey, revealed that consumers are willing to buy ethically and humanely raised animal products provided that the claims are trustworthy and legitimate.

-Joe Rogan Experience, Food & Wine, The New York Times, and Forbes have all praised this brand and it has become a popular and safe choice among keto and paleo eaters.
-The ButcherBox Instagram also boasts 365k followers while the brand’s Facebook page has 218k followers
+Food & Wine, The New York Times, and Forbes have all praised this brand and it has become a popular and safe choice among keto and paleo eaters.
+The ButcherBox Instagram also boasts over 500K followers while the brand’s Facebook page has over 250k followers.

 In this ButcherBox review, we will provide a complete rundown of this brand, the products offered, the prices, and customer feedback so that you can decide if this subscription is right for you.